 Besides during jungle treks you can also encounter wild life in cities and such.
 For instance, in Kathmandu you can visit the Swayambhunath temple where there are lots of cheeky monkeys.

-5. Lots of adventurous activities
+5. There are lots of adventurous activities in Nepal

 Nepal is the perfect place for a true adrenaline junkie.
 It’s not so strange, as it’s home to the highest mountain of the world; Mount Everest, and each year many adventurers risk their lives trying to climb it.
 But next to trekking and climbing mountains, there are countless of other adventurous activities you can undertake in the Roof of the World.